pointel-com-br/www.pointel/public/pibook/Desenvolvimento de Software - Padrões de frontend. SPA. PWA. Ajax. Angular, VueJS e React. NodeJS, Express.md

 e) PrimeFaces.

-Item.
 12. (VUNESP/ FUNDUNESP - 2016) No AngularJS, a diretiva ng-model é utilizada para:

 a) inicializar dados do modelo.